About Tania

 “bestselling, acclaimed stories of love, loss, hope and the challenges facing women in defining moments of history”

 Tania Blanchard writes historical fiction inspired by the true stories and the rich cultural heritage of her family’s history.
 Her bestselling, acclaimed stories of love, loss and hope and the challenges facing women in defining moments in modern history span world wars and pivotal moments in time during great social and political upheaval, and are beloved by readers everywhere.
-Her books The Girl from Munich, Suitcase of Dreams, Letters from Berlin and Daughter of Calabria are bestsellers.
+Her books The Girl from Munich, Suitcase of Dreams, Letters from Berlin, Daughter of Calabria and A Woman of Courage are bestsellers.

 I’ve wanted to be a writer since I was a child but didn’t pursue my dream until I had children of my own.
 Now I can’t ever imagine doing anything else but write!
 Historical fiction is my passion, combining the things I love – writing, history and family stories.